Nimdy/Dedicated_Valheim_Server_Script/README.md

 # There are 4 things you need to change!
 # NOTE: Minimum password length is 5 characters & Password cant be in the server name.
+# NOTE: NO $ ' " in the passwords - you will break the script
 userpassword="user_password"        <---password for the new Linux User it creates password="passw0rd"                 <---password for the Valheim Server Access displayname="server display name"   <---Public display name for server